wp-plugins/woocommerce-safircod/readme.txt

 1. shipping method
 2. setting
-3. add product
-4. calc shipping cost in cart
+3. calc shipping cost in cart

 == Changelog ==

+= 1.1 =
+compatible with with new version of safir webservice

 = 1.0 =
 * Just launch..